influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 kubectl rollout restart -n influxdb3 statefulset/influxdb3-enterprise-webui
 ```

-The chart does not route to the Web UI.
-Its ingresses send `/` and the query
-paths to the querier, the write paths to the ingester, and nothing to the UI, so
+With `ingress.enabled`, the UI gets an ingress of its own at
+`explorer.<ingress.host>`, so the default host puts it at
+`explorer.influxdb.example.com` and it follows `ingress.host` when you change
-reach it with a port-forward:
+that.
+Point it somewhere else with `ingress.webui.host`.

+It needs a host rather than a path under the shared one.
+The UI is served with
+`<base href="/">`, so a prefix such as `/explorer` makes the browser fetch every
+asset from `/` on that host, where `ingress.query` answers instead.
+Set
+`webui.cookieSecure: true` once the UI host serves https, or the browser drops
+the session cookie and login fails; `ingress.webui.tls` takes a certificate for
+that host.

+Without an ingress, a port-forward is enough to look at it:

 ```bash
 kubectl port-forward -n influxdb3 svc/influxdb3-enterprise-webui 8181:8181
 ```

-For anything beyond a look, add your own Ingress.
-It needs a hostname of its own
-rather than a path under the existing one: the UI is served with `<base
-href="/">`, so a prefix such as `/explorer` breaks every asset it loads, and the
-chart's query ingress already claims `/` on `ingress.host`.
-Set
-`webui.cookieSecure: true` when that hostname serves https, or the browser drops
-the session cookie and login fails.

 Two more things to plan for.
 A Web UI node claims licensed cores like any other
 node, at least two, so the UI is not free against the licence: on a core-limited